 Upgrade monitor will tell the number of plugins remaining and an estimate of what is upgrading and an estimate of remaining records per plugin as and when it run.

-If the issue is not resolved, please call Customer Support and we can try to manually upgrade the node or spin up a new node on the new version and disable the stale one.
-This will NOT have any impact on the instance.
+If the issue is not resolved, please call Customer Support and we will manually upgrade the node or spin up a new node on the new version and disable the stale one.

 Only Patch upgrades can be rolled back.